matttpj/CarND-Behavioral-Cloning/writeup_CarND-Behavioral-Cloning_P4.md

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The major steps followed to complete this project included:
-* Use the simulator to collect data of good driving behavior
+* Using the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Building a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Training and validating the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Testing that the model successfully drives for at least one lap around the track without leaving the road
-* Summarize the results with a written report
+* Summarising the results in a written report

 [//]: # (Image References)